 - Aggressiveness, perhaps exhibited in the form of violence

-- Run-ins with the law due to an inability to conform with social norms or common rules
+- Run-ins with the law due to an inability to conform to social norms or common rules

-In short, if you have issues assimilating with greater society and also have trouble developing relationships, following the law, behaving in a save manner, tolerating boredom, managing or anger, and/or controlling your impulses, you just might be a sociopath.
+In short, if you have issues assimilating with society and also have trouble developing relationships, following the law, behaving in a safe manner, tolerating boredom, managing anger, and/or controlling your impulses, you just might be a sociopath.

 Under Age 18?
 Then It's Too Early to Tell.

 If these symptoms of a sociopath sound childish, well, they are.
-In fact, these characteristics are not considered to be symptoms of antisocial personality disorder unless they are exhibited from age 15 onward, and one is generally not considered to have this disorder if he or she is younger than 18 years of age.
+In fact, these characteristics are not considered to be symptoms of antisocial personality disorder unless they are exhibited from age 15 onward, and one is generally not considered to have this disorder if they are younger than 18 years of age.

 What Makes a Sociopath Different from a Psychopath?

 People often use the terms "sociopath" and "psychopath" interchangeably.
-To be fair, both terms have been funneled into the antisocial personality disorder state, and many professional psychologists have even used the terms interchangeably.
+To be fair, both terms have been funneled into the antisocial personality disorder category, and many professional psychologists have even used the terms interchangeably.

 This is why someone cannot really be classified as a sociopath until he or she is around 18 years of age.
 One must have time to develop one's sociopathy.

 Is there a sociopath cure?
 Ha!
 As if.